 For a detailed look at each section of the Thesis Admin, check out the documentation below.

-The Thesis Admin Skin Menu contains the primary, day-to-day controls you’ll use most frequently, especially when performing design-related tasks.
+The Thesis Skin Menu contains the primary, day-to-day controls you’ll use most frequently, especially when performing design-related tasks.
 The sections below correspond to the links available in the Skin Menu.

 Not all Skins will show the exact same links in the Skin Menu.
 For example, Skins that do not support header images will not have a Header Image link.

 The Skin Content page gives you unprecedented control over some of the content in your Skin.
 To access it, click on the Content link in the Skin Menu.

 If your Skin contains display options, they will appear at the top of the Content page.
 The display options are essentially on/off switches for the basic content in your Skin—elements like your tagline, author avatars, category and tag links, and more.

 The bottom half of the Skin Content page contains links to editable Boxes that are currently active in your Skin.
 Clicking on any of these links will take you to an associated options page for that Box.

 The Skin Design page contains intuitive controls that you can use to customize your site.
 To visit it, click on the Design link in the Skin Menu.